immunooo/RustBot-OLD-/README.md

 RustBot gets Rust stats from the Steam API, gets information about Rust servers and other fun commands.
 -------------------------------------------------------------------------------------------------------

 #### RustBot is **100% free** and **100% opensource**.
-Github: [https://github.com/immunooo/RustBotOfficial](https://github.com/immunooo/RustBotOfficial)

 Note: All commands with "\*" next to it require a steam ID 64 to use.
 Example Syntax: r!kills 76561198067054205

 Rust Stat Commands(6):
 ----------------------

-_Command:_

-_Description:_
+_Command:_                        _Description:_

-\*r!deaths

-Shows a list of current death stats for the given Steam ID 64.
+\*r!deaths       Shows a list of current death stats for the given Steam ID 64.

-\*r!kd

-Shows the current K/D ratio for the given Steam ID 64.
+\*r!kd           Shows the current K/D ratio for the given Steam ID 64.

-\*r!kills

-Shows a list of current kill stats for the given Steam ID 64.
+\*r!kills        Shows a list of current kill stats for the given Steam ID 64.

-\*r!resources

-Shows a list of current rescorces gathered stats for the given Steam ID 64.
+\*r!resources    Shows a list of current rescorces gathered stats for the given Steam ID 64.

-r!currentplayers

-Shows the current amount of players playing rust.
+r!currentplayers Shows the current amount of players playing rust.

-r!craft

-Shows the amount of materials needed to craft an item.
+r!craft          Shows the amount of materials needed to craft an item.

 Rust Server Commands(2):
 ------------------------

-_Command:_

-_Description:_
+_Command:_                       _Description:_

-r!info

-Shows info about a server such as the player count and queue.
+r!info         Shows info about a server such as the player count and queue.

-r!serverlist

-DMs the user a list of usable servers with the r!info command.
+r!serverlist   DMs the user a list of usable servers with the r!info command.

 Rust Stat Record Commands(2):
 -----------------------------